Marketing: Right Place, Right Time

 Creative That Connects

 However, numbers don’t tell the whole story.
 You still have to play into peoples’ emotions, what’s trending and rise to the surface among a sea of competing messages.
 Packaging still matters, and as mentioned previously, you have mere seconds to have impact.
 As Robert Glazer talks about in his post on Convince & Convert, good marketing ideas take risks and more than half of any campaign’s sales impact comes from the creative, not data.
-This is not say anyone should design in a vacuum.
+This is not to say anyone should design in a vacuum.
 Testing messages before rolling out a campaign is by no means a new idea, and that feedback data helps hone the right message to be delivered to the right customer.

 Now that you have key customer data in-step with killer creative, traffic is your next goal.
 From a B2C perspective you want to drive sales and growth.
 In the B2B world you want to demonstrate your expertise and be the go-to authority on key trends and issues.
 This is where data can be cultivated to exemplify your experience and marketing acumen based on success.